jimasuen/lnbits-lightning-lnurl/README.md

 Link to the relevant part of the LNbits Api: https://legend.lnbits.com/docs#/default/api_payments_pay_lnurl_api_v1_payments_lnurl_post

-# TLDR
+# TLDR;

-Retrieve callback URL and metadata from lightning address or LNURL.
+1. Retrieve callback URL and metadata from lightning address or LNURL.

 cURL for lightning address: